kokizzu/svelte-mpa/README.md

 [Browser] --fetch-HTML/API--> [ExistingBackend]
 ```

 So your existing backend responsibility is to load the generated `.html` then replace the js variable or any template keyword with proper value for initial load/SEO.
-But you can also use this as SSG.
+So not svelte's responsibiity to request/preload the initial json content, but backend's responsiblity (whatever existing backend langauge/framework you are using).
+Like SvelteKit, you can also use this as SSG.

 ## TODO / Possible Improvement